-What is the status of the completion of the large parks on the North side of Stapleton?
+What is the status of the completion of the large parks on the North side of Central Park?

-A park is a wonderful thing and we are blessed to have so many in our neighborhood of Stapleton.
-Stapleton has dedicated 35% of its land use to parks and open space.
+A park is a wonderful thing and we are blessed to have so many in our neighborhood of Central Park.
+Central Park has dedicated 35% of its land use to parks and open space.
 Why?
 Because parks are a place where we can get back to nature.
 Parks are a place where we take our kids and dogs to play and breathe in that fresh Colorado air.
-Parks are important to our community and our well-being and you will find one within a stone’s throw of every home within the Stapleton community.
+Parks are important to our community and our well-being and you will find one within a stone’s throw of every home within the Central Park community.

-Stapleton has continued to grow and flourish to the north of I-70 with four neighborhoods under construction or completed.
-Those neighborhoods include Conservatory Green, Willow Park East, Wicker Park and Stapleton’s next great neighborhood Beeler Park.
+Central Park has continued to grow and flourish to the north of I-70 with four neighborhoods under construction or completed.
+Those neighborhoods include Conservatory Green, Willow Park East, Wicker Park and Central Park’s next great neighborhood Beeler Park.

 There are numerous parks slated to be completed over the next few years and the Neir Team has the scoop.